timwredwards/timwredwards.github.io/_posts/2020-02-18-continuous-integration.md

 It's also inadvisable to enforce any overly zealous requirements such as linting.
 You can display warnings, sure, but failing a build because of something like linting will slow down the feedback loop.

 > Perfection is the enemy of progress. - Winston Churchill

+That being said, there are some build tools such as automated unit testing and code metric reporting which can be invaluable in improving the quality of your codebase and should be used.
+Like so many things in Software Engineering, it's a balance of both speed and code quality, and is entirely dependent on the context in which the code is being written.

 ## CI in an Organisation